ej-1/superhuman_nutrient_tracker_api/documentation/LEARNING_PROCESS.md

 100 grams of Unboiled spaghetti
 100 grams of Fried chicken

-Remove eaten_at from eaten_foods.
-Each daily_profile will have that field instead.
-Add birth_date for User model.
-Add nutrient percentages of RDI on DailyProfile model.

 daily_profiles:
 Now new amounts of nutrients are added to the DailyProfile for each eaten_food eaten that day, which saves re-calulating those values.
 Percentage calulcation of RDI (recommended daily intake) is still needed.